BetterDorf/BetterDorf.github.io/_posts/2023-04-11-RaytracingOptimization.md

 Another change was the flattening of the hit function.
 It used to work by recursion, calling hit again when a ray hit an object which we changed to all be processed in a single hit call.
 This is typically easier for most compilers to optimize and decrease the amount of overhead induced by growing the call stack unnecessarily.

-This first implementation had these results :
+This first implementation had these results :<br>
 | Technique     | 5 Spheres     | 68 Spheres    | 904 Spheres   |
 | ------------- | ------------- | ------------- | ------------- |
 | Naive         | 2'520 ms      | 8'063 ms      | 100'788 ms    |